shopware/shopware/changelog/_unreleased/2021-05-10-validate-order-create-discount-privilege-and-generally-in-proxy-endpoints.md

 ---
 # Core
 * Added `AdminSalesChannelApiSource` to pass original context to `AclWriteValidator`.
 Fixes an issue where priviliges would not be validated as a new `SalesChannelContext` is created in `SalesChannelProxyController` which would lead to the context source not being an instance of `AdminApiSource`, ultimately circumventing the validation.
+* Added `CommandAclValidationEvent` to dispatch acl commands for additional validation
-* Added `AclOrderCreateDiscountValidator` to check for `order:create:discount` on pre-write of credit order line items
+* Added `CreditOrderLineItemListener` to check for `order:create:discount` on acl write command of credit order line items